Talha-Baig/Talha-Baig/README.md

 - 📫 How to reach me: **talhabaig127@gmail.com**

-- **Hello, I'm Talha Baig, an undergraduate Computer Science student at Iqra University, deeply passionate about the realms of AI, Data Science, and Machine Learning.
-My proficiency extends to Python, Java, HTML, and CSS, and I have honed my skills in UI/UX and graphic design.**
+- **Hello, I'm Talha Baig, currently pursuing a degree in Computer Science at Iqra University.
+My skill set encompasses Python, Java, HTML, and CSS, and I've dedicated significant effort to refining my UI/UX and graphic design capabilities.
+My primary focus centers on full-stack development and web-related technologies, where I excel in building comprehensive web applications.
+Coding, software development, and problem-solving are of great interest to me.
+My priorities are structured with full-stack development taking precedence, followed by coding-related tasks, and design-oriented projects.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">